zavsky/tp/docs/UserGuide.md

 At any point in the game when it asks for input, you can insert the command, `exit`, to quit the game.
 Do note however, that any unsaved progress will be lost!

+### Game Rounds

+The total number of battle rounds is 10.
+The goal is to win the 10th round of the game to beat the game.

 ## Command Summary

 There are no commands to remember.
 Simply follow and let the game guide you along!